Discover over ten premium beauty brands and CEOs are doing to cope with COVID and 12 professional tips to get back to work as a lash professional NOW.

 – Not everyone is reinventing the wheel.
 Big players are switching to other products and inventories that are more useful to consumers during the time of quarantine as you can see from the seven premium fashion and beauty brands below.

-- Kering: This luxury brand that powers Gucci, Balenciaga and Yves Saint Laurent is producing 3 million face masks for France’s healthcare service industry, and 55,000 overalls besides donating 1.1 million face masks
+7. Kering: This luxury brand that powers Gucci, Balenciaga and Yves Saint Laurent is producing 3 million face masks for France’s healthcare service industry, and 55,000 overalls besides donating 1.1 million face mask

 According to Chris Ventry- As more and more people are wearing masks, they’re emphasizing other forms of makeup.
 In short, consumers are getting creative with how they accessorize their eyes.

 So what can you do?
 A lot if you’re a makeup professional or a lash expert.

 I am not kidding.
 If you were a lash artist before COVID, branch out into an aesthetician or eye makeup stylist.
 Avene’s hand cream 3x sales during the lockdown because people are handwashing too much.
 There are many ways that business owners in the lash industry are taking their chance at the COVID.